 Blur the background.
 By using a shallow depth of field (read: a low f-stop setting on your camera), you can blur the background, dramatically highlighting your piece.
 When the background is blurred, you can shoot in almost any setting; just make sure that the background colors don’t clash with your subject.

 Note that less is more.
 Don’t crowd the scene with extraneous objects.
 Otherwise, potential buyers may not understand exactly which item in your photo is for sale.

 Frame your subject.
 One way to draw the viewer’s eye to your piece is to frame it — that is, place some darker element in the perimeter.
 This technique helps keep the viewer’s eye from straying from your item.

 Group pieces together.
 Especially if you make itsy-bitsy goodies, you can try grouping them to catch a buyer’s eye.
 Not only does this make for a more eye-catching photograph, but it also shows potential buyers how pieces in your collection work together.

 Use the rule of thirds.
-Divide the scene you're photographing into nine equal parts by using two horizontal lines and two vertical lines (like a tic-tac-toe grid); place key elements at any of the four points where the vertical and horizontal lines intersect.
-In addition to conveying a sense of tension and energy, this helps pique the viewer's interest.
+Divide the scene you’re photographing into nine equal parts by using two horizontal lines and two vertical lines (like a tic-tac-toe grid); place key elements at one of the four points where the vertical and horizontal lines intersect.
+In addition to conveying a sense of tension and energy, this helps pique the viewer’s interest.